rxhl/flock/README.md

 ## Development

+Make sure you have python 3.6 or above.

 ```
 # 1. Clone the project
 $ git clone https://github.com/rxhl/flock.git && cd flock

-# 2. Create a .env file and fill in the data
+# 2. Create a .env file and fill in the values
 $ cp env .env

 # 3. Create a virtual environment